 - Classes are offered in arts, dance and drama, martial arts, games and sports and more.

 - Aquatic classes are offered in swim lessons, springboard diving, water polo, junior aquatic staff, lifeguarding and more.

-Make a difference in your community through service in one of Eugene's neighborhood Teen Courts.
+Make a difference in your community through service in the Eugene Teen Court.
 As a court member, you will gain experience in decision making, communication, law and ethics.
-You will give youthful defendants an opportunity to take responsibility and regain a clean juvenile record.
+You will give youthful defendants an opportunity to take responsibility for their actions through this diversion program.
 Help your fellow students, your community and yourself through this important volunteer service.

-West Eugene and Bethel Teen Courts hold neighborhood peer hearings to recommend consequences for qualifying nonviolent juvenile offenders.
+Eugene Teen Court holds peer hearings to recommend consequences for qualifying nonviolent juvenile offenders.
 Participation by defendants is voluntary and limited to those admitting guilt.

-Youths act as jurors, case presenters, defendant advisers, bailiffs and court clerks.
+Youths act as jurors, case presenters, accountable youth advisers, bailiffs and court clerks.
 Courtroom outcomes are recognized by the Lane County Department of Youth Services.

-If you are 12-17 years old and live or attend school in the Eugene area, you probably qualify as a court member.
+If you are 12-17 years old, you may qualify as a court member.
 Teen Court volunteer hours apply towards most school community service requirements.

 Petersen Barn Center, 870 Berntzen Rd., Eugene, OR 97402